aotta/PiRTOII/README.md

 added v.
 1.04: bug fixed Missile Domination (added support for both RAM8 and RAM16) and added initialization fix used by gtortone for his "Minty" for better compatibility

+added v.
+1.05beta Arduino IDE version, new environment left more ram space and let games until 180kb run.
+Fixed Time Pilot.
+WARNING!!!
+THIS NEW VERSION USE A NEW FILE SYSTEM AND YOU NEED TO FORMAT THE PICO FLASH AND RE-UPLOAD ALL BIN+CFG FILES!!!!!

 **WARNING!** "purple" Pico has not the same pinout of original Raspberry "green" ones, you MUST use the clone or you may damage your hardware.

 **NOTE** FAT FS used for flash file management is quite simple, you can't use FILENAME LONGER THAN 32 BYTES INCLUDED SUFFIX!!!!!